 Don’t kill your outdated SEO tactics; adapt them!

 If you made it all the way through this post, you probably noticed a theme.
 Never shun a tactic merely because it is outdated.
 Learn from it instead.
-In telling us what we shouldn’t do, most of these tactics provide an exact roadmap for how we should approach driving visibility and business value through SEO.
+In telling us what we shouldn’t do, most of these tactics provide an exact roadmap for how we should approach driving visibility and business value while maintaining brand safety through SEO.

 Here’s how you can turn each of these outdated SEO tactics into winning strategies: